indianakernick/STELA/README.md

 ## Progress
  * The lexical analyser is done.
- * The syntax analyser is mostly done.
-All that is left to do is expression parsing, e.g. `x = 5 * 2 - y`.
-The current expression parser can only handle simple binary expressions.
+ * The syntax analyser is pretty much done.
+It's pretty well tested but more tests can't hurt.
- * I'm hoping to start semantic analysis some time in July.
+ * I should be able to start semantic analysis in July.

 ## About